Find out about how we'll be delivering our courses in 2020.

 Study PGCE Secondary Maths at the Institute of Education and benefit from our highly experienced academics and our consistently high employment rates.

-Our Postgraduate Certificate Education (PGCE) Secondary Maths course is consistently graded as good in Ofsted inspections, and leads to the award of Qualified Teacher Status (QTS), qualifying you to teach the 11-18 age group in secondary schools in England and Wales.
+Our Postgraduate Certificate in Education (PGCE) Secondary Maths course is consistently graded as good in Ofsted inspections, and leads to the award of Qualified Teacher Status (QTS), qualifying you to teach the 11-18 age group in secondary schools in England and Wales.

 You will be taught by experienced mathematics teachers who are all specially trained as mentors.
 They are a diverse and incredibly experienced community of academics with extensive school teaching and academic experience.
 You will benefit from their expertise and understanding of educating and influencing policy.
 You will benefit from their expertise and understanding of educating and influencing policy.

 Your teaching is through a series of lectures, practical seminars and workshops, where interactive and discussion-based techniques will encourage you to engage, reflect and challenge.
 Sessions may include: